 How to Run A Photoshop Action

-To run a previously recorded action, you need to select it from the Actions panel and push the play button at the bottom of the Actions panel (see the image above).
-After running the action, you can go to the layers panel and tweak the settings of each adjustment layer added by the action.
+To run a previously recorded action, you need to select it from the Actions panel and push the play button at the bottom of the Actions panel.
+After running the action, you can go to the Layers panel and tweak the settings of each adjustment layer added by the action.

 How To Export Photoshop actions?

-In order to share your Photoshop actions with other or use them on other computers, you have to export them.
+In order to share your Photoshop actions with others or use them on other computers, you have to export them.

 To do that you should choose the action set, that you want to export from the action panel.

 You can do this by first selecting an action /action set and then opening the Action Panel Menu in the upper right corner of the Action Panel.
 Scroll down to the menu item Save Actions… and click it.
 This will bring up a file dialog box enabling you to name the action file.